cybergrrl/scoutaloud/content/projects/xmas-movie-discovery/films/tokyo_godfathers_2003.md

 description = """On Christmas Eve, three homeless people living on the streets of Tokyo discover a newborn baby among the trash and set out to find its parents."""

 [taxonomies]
-xmas_genres = ['Comedy', 'Queer', 'Drama', 'Animation', 'International Films']
+xmas_genres = ['Comedy', 'Queer', 'Drama', 'Animation', 'International']

 [extra]
 film_url = """https://letterboxd.com/film/tokyo-godfathers/"""